tydusky/tydusky.github.io/_pages/about.md

 My research focuses on trustworthy machine learning, emphasizing robustness, privacy, and their interconnections.
 I have published 20+ papers at the top international conferences and journals such as USENIX Security, CCS, NDSS, ICLR, NeurIPS, ACL, ICCV, etc.

-*<span style="color:red">Openings:</span> I am looking for motivated Master/intern students to join my research group.
+*<span style="color:red">Openings:</span> I am looking for motivated PhD/Master/intern students to join my research group.
 Please drop me an email if you are interested in working with me!*

 # 🔥 News
+- *2026.09*: &nbsp; 🎉 I was invited to serve as an Area Chair for ICLR 2027.
 - *2026.08*: &nbsp; 🎉 Four papers were accepted by [EMNLP 2026](https://2026.emnlp.org/).
 - *2026.07*: &nbsp; 🎉 I was invited to serve as a Senior Program Committee member for AAAI 2027.
 - *2026.07*: &nbsp; 🎉 One paper was accepted by [VIS 2026](https://ieeevis.org).